 inflammation - the way the body responds to irritation, infection or other injury.
 Blood collects in affected areas, causing reddening, swelling and pain.

-infusion - a procedure to inject a liquid directly into the blood stream.
+infusion - a procedure to inject a liquid directly into the bloodstream.
 This could be blood, or a liquid drug such as infliximab.
-The fluid flows from a sterile bag through plastic tubing through a small needle into a vein.
+The fluid flows from a sterile bag through plastic tubing and a small needle into a vein.

 intramuscular - into a muscle.

 intravenously - into a vein.
 Sometimes abbreviated to IV.

 iritis - painful inflammation of the eyes, which is sometimes experienced by people with IBD.